YUBA ALL-TIME STRIKEOUT LEADERS

 Giving the Heave Ho

 YUBA COLLEGE BASEBALL is notable in that several individual players have led the state in various noteworthy categories and some of those records still stand today.
 Yuba College was founded in 1927 and has fielded a baseball team since the early 1930's.
 Among the earliest Forty Niner to sign a professional baseball contract was Merle Anthony.
 Anthony, a long-time Marysville Giant and Yuba-Sutter Rebel was a Yuba infielder (1944, '45) and later became a major league umpire.
-He spent 2 years in the minor leagues (1946, '48) at the B and C levels where he combined to hit .230 for 3 different teams.
-1947 Yuba shortstop Clyde "Brud" Perry batted .245 over the course of 8 years in the minor leagues with five of those seasons at the AA level.
+He spent two years in the minor leagues (1946, '48) at the B and C levels where he combined to hit .230 for three different teams.
+1947 Yuba shortstop Clyde "Brud" Perry batted .245 over the course of eight years in the minor leagues with five of those seasons at the AA level.
 Left-handed Yuba pitcher Gary Aldrich, from Sacramento, Ca., spent five seasons in the minor leagues where he posted a career 36-40 record and .474 ERA.
 His best year was 1961 when he went 12-6 with a 2.58 ERA for the level-D Batavia Pirates of the NY-Penn League.
 He ended his pro career with a 11-11 record (3.93 ERA) with the Reno Silver Sox of the Class A California League.

 Dan Dillion's Yuba College baseball team finished in second place five times during the 1950's while Grant Tech, now American River College, the Vallejo College Indians, now Solano Junior College, Santa Rosa Junior College and the Wolverines of Sierra College took turns winning the Golden Valley Conference.
 Yuba's best chance at winning a conference title during the decade came in 1956, despite losing two of their best hitters early in the season when 3rd baseman Harold Swanson and outfielder Jim Warren signed professional contracts with the Sacramento Solons of the Pacific Coast League.
 Warren was sent to the Visalia Cubs of the class-C California League where he got one hit in three at bats before getting sent to the Salem Senators of the Class-B Northwest League.
 There he hit .130 in 18 games after joining Swanson and former Marysville High School star Ray Webster.
 Swanson hit .225 in 111 at-bats and .200 a year later for the Fresno Sun Sox of the "C" California League while the eighteen year old Webster hit .253 in 462 at-bats for the Senators.